Liard River

 The Liard River of the North American boreal forest flows through Yukon, British Columbia and the Northwest Territories, Canada.
 Rising in the Saint Cyr Range of the Pelly Mountains in southeastern Yukon, it flows 1,115 km southeast through British Columbia, marking the northern end of the Rocky Mountains and then curving northeast back into Yukon and Northwest Territories, draining into the Mackenzie River at Fort Simpson, Northwest Territories.
 The river drains approximately 277100 km2 of boreal forest and muskeg.

 Geography

 The river habitats are a subsection of the Lower Mackenzie Freshwater Ecoregion.
-The area around the river in Yukon is called the Liard River Valley, and the Alaska Highway follows the river for part of its route.
+The area surrounding the river in Yukon is called the Liard River Valley, and the Alaska Highway follows the river for part of its route.
 This surrounding area is also referred to as the Liard Plain, and is a physiographic section of the larger Yukon–Tanana Uplands province, which in turn is part of the larger Intermontane Plateaus physiographic division.

 The Liard River is a crossing area for Nahanni wood bison.